dxw/contracts/agreements/govpress.md

     1.  dxw will provide the following as part of this contract:

-        1. A hosting service which makes your site available for access over the internet;
+        1. A hosting service which makes your WordPress website available for access over the internet;
         2. Backups and backup restoration;
-        3. Storage and deployment of your site's source code;
+        3. Storage and deployment of your website's source code;
         4. A separate Staging Environment;
         5. Availability monitoring and response;
         6. Operating system and infrastructure upgrades and maintenance;
         7. Installation of WordPress core upgrades;
         8. A support helpdesk.

-    2. If your proposal specifies that the site we host will be Fully Managed, dxw will provide the following services as part of this contract, in addition to the services specified in clause 4.1:
+    2. If your proposal specifies that the website we host will be Fully Managed, dxw will provide the following services as part of this contract, in addition to the services specified in clause 4.1: